 Clear ice or debris from the charge port if needed

 If the connector will not seat properly, check for ice or debris in the charge port.
-In winter, warm water (not boiling) can melt ice around the port.
+In winter, a commercial de-icer spray can help.
 A soft cloth can remove dirt or road grime.
 Do not use sharp objects inside the charge port.

 Use a charging app to find a compatible station nearby